Leaves of absence

 A medical leave of absence is available for students who have medical or psychological conditions that severely limit their ability to perform their academic work.
 Students who need this type of leave of absence should meet with either a dean in student services or with a staff member in health services.
 Medical leaves of absence are granted by one of the student services deans in consultation with Reed's health services and are based on the written recommendation of a physician or therapist.
 Medical leaves are usually granted for up to two semesters.

 Students who take a leave during the semester will earn no academic credit for the semester and will be refunded for tuition and room and board on a daily pro-rata basis calculated by the business office.
 If the medical leave is granted after the final deadline to drop without a W grade but before the end of the semester, W will be recorded on the transcript for all enrolled courses.
 During the time of the leave, students must actively engage in appropriate treatment as recommended by their physician or therapist.
 A student who has been granted a medical leave of absence may file for financial assistance on the same basis as continuing students.
-See leave of absence for dates and forms.
+Click here for the medical leave of absence form.

 Return and re-enrollment from a medical leave of absence are contingent on a written assessment by a physician or therapist, which will be evaluated by a dean in student services and the health services staff.
 For students on medical leave who have applied for financial aid for the semester in which they return, requests for return from a medical leave and the supporting documentation must be received early enough that a decision can be made by July 1 for fall term and January 2 for spring term.